-For the fiscal 2024 LTI awards to Mr. Sayler and the other executive officers, the Committee set the value as a percentage of base salary in line with market practices, resulting in fiscal 2024 target LTI values as of the grant date of \$1,510,000 (200% of base salary), \$598,500 (100% of base salary) and \$304,400 (75% of base salary) for Mr. Sayler, Mr. Tucker and Mr. Schatz, respectively.
+The 2024 Pay Governance market assessment indicated that the executive officers' total direct compensation was lagging the market primarily due to below-market LTI.
+In response, the Committee significantly increased the total 2025 LTI values as percentages of base salaries, resulting in fiscal 2025 target LTI values as of the grant date of \$2,700,000 (325% of base salary) for Mr. Sayler, \$770,600 (125% of base salary) for Mr. Tucker, and \$426,100 (100% of base salary) for Mr. Schatz.

-The Committee determined that the LTI awards for fiscal 2024 would be provided in the same two forms as in fiscal 2023 and that the grant date target value would be divided equally between PSUs and RSUs as they were in fiscal 2023.
-The fiscal 2024 PSUs were granted in November 2023 and will vest after a three-year performance period beginning with fiscal 2024, at which time they will be converted into a currently undeterminable number of shares of Company common stock, which may be less than or greater than the number of PSUs awarded, within certain specified threshold and maximum limits, depending on the degree to which the Company has achieved one or more specified performance goals.
+In addition, although the Committee determined that the LTI awards for fiscal 2025 would be provided in the same two forms as in fiscal 2024, it determined to shift the mix of the LTI awards toward the performance-based PSUs rather than being divided equally between the PSUs and the RSUs as they were in fiscal 2024, and it assigned 70% of the total LTI target value to the PSUs and 30% to the RSUs.

+The fiscal 2025 PSUs were granted in November 2024, and after a three-year performance period ending with fiscal 2027, they will vest on the last trading day of the month in which the HRCC approves and certifies the extent to which the applicable performance goals have been achieved.
+To the extent earned, the vested awards will be converted into a currently undeterminable number of shares of Company common stock, which may be less than or greater than the number of PSUs awarded, within certain specified threshold and maximum limits, depending on the degree to which the Company has achieved one or more specified performance goals.
 If the performance is less than the threshold goal for a particular performance measure, there will be no payout of that portion of the PSUs dependent on that measure.

-The fiscal 2024 RSU awards were also granted in November 2023 and will vest in three equal portions approximately 12, 24 and 36 months after the month in which they are granted; for the 2024 awards, vesting will occur on the last trading days in November of 2024, 2025 and 2026.
+The fiscal 2025 RSU awards were also granted in November 2024 and will vest in three equal portions approximately 12, 24 and 36 months after the month in which they are granted; for the fiscal 2025 awards, vesting will occur on the last trading days in November of 2025, 2026 and 2027.